 In Midtown, you’ll find the High Museum of Art, the most visited museum in Atlanta.
 The art museum boasts an enormous collection of over 15,000 artistic works.
 The Fox Theatre and the Center for Puppetry Arts are also notable Midtown attractions, deserving of a place in your Atlanta itinerary.

-It’s also worth taking time to visit one of Atlanta’s biggest parks.
+It’s also worth taking the time to visit one of Atlanta’s biggest parks.
 The 189-acre Piedmont Park is an urban oasis.
 If you’re into outdoor sports, it’s a wonderful stop.
-Piedmont Park has plenty of sporting facilities including tennis courts, an outdoor pool, and miles of tracks for cycling, hiking, or jogging.
+Piedmont Park has plenty of sporting facilities, including tennis courts, an outdoor pool, and miles of tracks for cycling, hiking, or jogging.
 The park is adjacent to the Atlanta Botanical Garden, also well worth a visit.

 Recommended hotels in Midtown

 A few steps from the High Museum of Art, the Hampton Inn and Suites offers three-star hotel accommodation that includes large family rooms.
 The hotel has a bar and terrace and an on-site fitness center.
 Enjoy a continental breakfast before you head off for the day.
 The Atlantic Station is within walking distance.

 Across the road from the Fox Street Theater and a few steps from the station, the Hotel Indigo couldn’t be more centrally located.
 The hotel offers all the facilities that you would expect, including a bar and fitness center and a restaurant serving a variety of meals and snacks.
 Family rooms are also available.

 Georgia Tech Hotel and Conference Center